All Episodes

 You're very welcome, sir.

-And I kind of compare it to what uh back in the 2012 election when Harry Reid commented on the floor of the Senate and said uh Mitt Romney didn't pay his taxes for the last three years.
+And I kind of compare it to what back in the 2012 election when Harry Reid commented on the floor of the Senate and said Mitt Romney didn't pay his taxes for the last three years.

-Um he just commented on it a couple of months ago regarding it, and he kind of laughed.
+And he just commented on it a couple of months ago regarding it, and he kind of laughed.

-The same with what what Hillary said.
+The same with what Hillary said.

-Nobody's gonna check it out.
+Nobody's going to check it out.

-They have the Oh wait, wait, no, no, wait, wait, they did.
+Oh, wait, wait, no, no, wait, wait.

 There is no such recruitment video that ISIS or anybody else is using with Trump.

-That's what no, no.
+That's what, but no, no.

-And the media says, Who's your friend?
+And the media says, who's your friend?

 It doesn't matter.

-That's not who you should be asking me.
+That's not who you should be asking.

 You need to go ask Romney why he's not paying his taxes.

-And the media says, Well, do you have any evidence?
+And the media says, well, do you have any evidence?

 So the media says, okay.